amworsley/m1-debian/README.md

 # FAQ

+## Does it work on M2?

+Yes, M3 is not yet supported.

 ## Are you still maintaining this?

 Yes, I do and will continue doing this until there is an official Debian installer.